XRPLF/xrpl.js/README.md

 ### Using xrpl.js with React Native

-If you want to use `xrpl.js` with React Native you will need to have some of the NodeJS modules available.
+If you want to use `xrpl.js` with React Native you will need to install shims for core NodeJS modules.
 To help with this you can use a module like [rn-nodeify](https://github.com/tradle/rn-nodeify).

-1. Install dependencies (you can use `npm` as well):
+1. Install dependencies (you can use `yarn` as well):

     ```shell
     npm install react-native-crypto